-B3.7 External areas 3.7.4 Ancillary development - swimming pools

-Obje ctives Cont rols 01 02 03 To provide for recreational opportunities for swimming without compromising the amenity of the adjoining properties.
-To limit excavation.
-To retain trees and vegetation of landscape value.
-C1 C2 C3 The swimming pool does not occupy the deep soil landscaped area.
-Excavation beyond the controls in Section B3.4 is permitted to accommodate a backyard swimming pool, where the pool is outside the building envelope.
+B3.7 External areas > 3.7.4 Ancillary develop oment - swimming pools Objectives Controls O1 To provide for recreational opportuniti for swimming without compromising th amenity of the adjoining properties.
+O2 To limit excavation.O3 To retain trees and vegetation of Section B3.4 is permitted to accommodate a backyard swimming pool, where the pool is outside the building envelope. landscape value.
 Note: This concession does not apply to a swimming pool in a basement area.
-The swimming pool (measured from the water edge) is at least 1.8m from property C4 boundaries.
+C3 The swimming pool (measured from the water edge) is at least 1.8m from property boundaries.
 The swimming pool surrounds are no more than 1.2m above or below the existing ground level.
-C5 The swimming pool is no deeper than 2m from the pool surround level (refer to Figure 25).
-C6 The location and design of the swimming pool and associated works do not adversely impact on prescribed trees (refer to Chapter E3 Tree Management).
+2015 Amen C5 The swimming pool is no deeper than 2m from the pool surround level (refer to Figure 25).
+CR 20NS C6 The location and design of the swimming pool and associated works do not adversely impact on prescribed trees (refer to Chapter E3 Tree Management).